Who We Are

 Q: What about human trafficking in the sex industry?

 A: Sex work and human trafficking are entirely different.
 We condemn any form of human trafficking.
 Australia has in place powerful laws that criminalise human trafficking in all industries, including the sex industry.
 We support the current anti-trafficking laws.
+Read more on our Human Trafficking page.

 Q. Doesn’t decriminalisation encourage more people to take up sex work?